 The underfoot has a mid-level density padding.
 The padding will warm you up and keep you moving throughout the day.
 The latest Italian knitting machines were used to create these socks, giving them the perfect seamless toe construction.

 With these machines, Darn Tough can create super lightweight yet very durable socks!
 If you look at the surface of the sock, you will notice that it’s ribbed.
 These ribs stretch and contract when you demand it to, creating a customized fit.
-They also prevent blisters!
+These are one of the best hiking socks to prevent blisters.
 The Hiker dries fast, wicks away moisture, and prevents bacteria from thriving.